 Hi, my name is Eva-Lotta Lamm.
-I'm a Designer, Illustrator and Visual Thinker.
+I'm a Designer, Illustrator and Visual Thinker based in Berlin.
 I grew up in Germany, worked in Paris and London for a few years before packing up my backpack to go travelling the world for 14 months.
 I have over 12 years of experience working on digital products as an in-house designer for Google, Skype, and Yahoo! as well as freelancing and consulting for various agencies and her own clients.
-After being a (semi-)nomad for over two years I am now based in Berlin.

 I love sketching and drawing in all its forms.
 It is just a great way to clarify my thoughts, communicate ideas, develop concepts and remember things better and for longer.

 I use sketching extensively in my UX design projects – both on my own as well as with clients, colleagues and stakeholders.
 Sketching is a great tool for collaboration.

 Besides my UX work, I also regularly take sketchnotes at all sorts of talks and conferences.
 First and foremost my sketchnotes are a way for me to remember the interesting concepts of the talks.

 During my world trip, I used sketching to keep a visual travel diary, capturing each day's interesting moments, people and things I learned.

 In my personal sketching practice, I am exploring the area of Visual Improvisation – looking at the parallels between sketching and improvisation to explore how some of the principles from my regular theatre improvisation practice can be used to inspire visual work.

 (Header photo taken by Marc Thiele)